JieunKwon/WhatIsJDBC/README.md

     to provide transparent connectivity to heterogeneous databases.
     The JDBC driver manager ensures that the correct driver is used to access each data source.
-    The driver manager is capable of supporting multiple concurrent drivers connected to multiple heterogeneous databases.
+    The driver manager is capable of supporting multiple concurrent drivers

 > JDBC Architecture